soekdd/cluedo-wars/README.md

 # cluedo-wars
-replaces the cluedo card deck by small mobile webpage..
+Replaces the cluedo card deck by small mobile webpage.